brayn003/arya.ai/README.md

 The bot chats with the user and is constantly learning.
 Its an implementation of cleverbot itself.
 User discretion is advised.

 ### Tasks
 As of now, Arya can only create new notes.
 To create a new note you must ask the chatter bot to `take a note` or `make a note` or any other alternative sentence.
 The meaning of the sentence should imply that you want Arya to take a note.
-Notes are currently saved in thr `tmp` floder of the project.
+Notes are currently saved in the `tmp` folder of the project.
 An auto download prompt is given to the user when this command is executed from the web interface.

 ## Screenshots